crowdsecurity/crowdsec-docs/crowdsec-docs/docs/observability/usage_metrics.md

 ---

 :::info
-Usage metrics require to run CrowdSec v1.6.3.
+Usage metrics require at least CrowdSec v1.6.3

 Remediation component support is a work in progress, and we are working to add usage metrics to more of them.
 :::